deadc0de6/cploy/README.md

 is applied on the local monitored directory.

-*Cploy* uses paramiko [exec\_command](http://docs.paramiko.org/en/2.4/api/client.html) to execute the command which will be run from the default directory of the user.
+*Cploy* uses paramiko [exec\_command](http://docs.paramiko.org/en/2.4/api/client.html) to execute the command which will be run from the default directory of the user (usually $HOME).

 Therefore if the remote directory is `/tmp/remote` and the script to run remotely is located in `/tmp/remote/test.sh`, the command argument